azakharo/react-ts-vite-starter/README.md

 ```sh
 npm run build
 ```
-See "build" folder for results.
+See "dist" folder for results.